 Dutch Standard of Care Guidelines:

 This technique has been proven to be a highly effective treatment for lipedema with positive morphological and functional long-term results, including the reduction of complaints, such as pain and bruising, and enhanced overall quality of life.1,2,3,4 Consistent criteria to determine the ideal time or patient characteristics for liposuction are not available.
-Some studies report better outcomes in early stages compared with advanced cases, but recent data demonstrate a more distinct change of complaints in more advanced cases.
+Some studies report better outcomes in the early stages compared with advanced cases, but recent data demonstrate a more distinct change of complaints in more advanced cases.

-Ideally, TLA is performed at a relatively early stage to prevent progression.2,4 The guideline task force recommends tumescent liposuction as part of the therapeutic armamentarium in the management of lipedema.
+Ideally, TLA is performed at a relatively early stage to prevent progression.2,4 The lipedema guidelines task force recommends tumescent liposuction as part of the therapeutic armamentarium in the management of lipedema.
 However, tumescent liposuction is only the treatment of choice for patients with a suitable health profile and/or inadequate response to conservative and supportive measures.

 German Standard of Care Guidelines:

 According to the German Standard of Care Guidelines published on the Wiley Online Library and on the Association of the Scientific Medical Societies in Germany:

 Liposuction is used for the permanent reduction of abnormal subcutaneous fat on the arms and legs.
 It is especially indicated when despite consistently carried out conservative therapy, symptoms still remain or there is a progression of findings (subcutaneous fat volume) and/or symptoms (pain, edema) (Cornely 2000, Schmeller 2014).